It is alleged that civil servants were among those who profited from the purchase of blood supplies imported from abroad throughout the 1990s.

 The money was allegedly siphoned off by civil servants and others involved in the state purchase of blood supplies used to treat haemophilia.

-Suspicion from 1990 until 2002 Brazil's department of health was buying the supplies from abroad for a fixed price of 41 US cents per unit.
+From 1990 until 2002 Brazil's department of health was buying the supplies from abroad for a fixed price of 41 US cents per unit.

 That figure seemed suspiciously high to the country's new government, which launched an investigation after taking office last year.